 25. Lego City: Undercover

 We've heard you joking, saying, "someone should make Lego Grand Theft Auto!" whenever a new Lego game was announced.
 You never expected anyone to do it, did you?
-But then, all of a sudden, Traveller's Tales actually did it--and it was super good. includes a massive city to explore and all the charm Lego games are known for, all without the M rating open-world crime games usually get.
+But then, all of a sudden, Traveller's Tales actually went there, and it turned out to be a great game too.
+Lego City: Undercover includes a massive city to explore and all the charm Lego games are known for, without the Adults-only rating that open-world crime games usually get.
 Instead, it's a fun trip through a blocky city that anyone can enjoy, filled with things to build and people to save.

 Exploring the world as Chase McCain is a ton of fun, and being able to change into eight different outfits to take on new jobs adds plenty of gameplay variety.
 Donning an astronaut costume will let you zoom around in a jetpack (because apparently astronauts have jetpacks), and dressing as a firefighter allows you to put out fires you find in the open world.
 Though you'll likely miss co-op, which was oddly omitted from Lego City, there's a good chance you'll be distracted enough by the dozens of hours of content that you'll barely notice it's missing.